sasakiRoo/sasakiroo/README.md

 ## I'm a Student, Web Enthusiast, love JS So Much

-- 🔭 I just launched my new JS project
+- 🔭 I just launched my new JS project [project]
-- 🌱 I’m currently focusing on learning Frontend Web Development
+- 🌱 I’m currently focusing on learning Frontend Web Development 🤣
 - 👯 I’m looking to collaborate with other web developers and creators
 - 🥅 2022 Goals: Bein a Fullstack Developer